kurron/packer-ami-mongodb/README.md

 Typing `./build.sh` will run Packer and build out an AMI image which can be used in [CloudFormation](https://aws.amazon.com/cloudformation/) templates.

+Configurable values are located in `variables.json`.
+You may edit these as need to customize the template.

 # Installation